ChristianSi/lytspel/webfiles/contact.md

 from my website or from a key server.
 Its ID is `0x7155F0B5980FA6ED` and its fingerprint is `2179 96B8 CB3E 1710 EFAA 23FD 7155 F0B5 980F A6ED`.

-My home address is:

-Wilhelmshavener Str.
-62
-10551 Berlin
-Germany

-My phone number is +49 163 6312-753.
-You may use this number in urgent emergencies; otherwise please send me an email instead.

 ## Bugs and Improvements